Dog Urine Killing Your Grass? How to Stop Lawn Damage and Fix Yellow Spots

 Bonus: How to Handle Indoor Dog Pee Stains & Odors

 Dog urine killing grass is one problem, but we can’t forget what happens inside the house.
 Plenty of pet parents struggle with indoor stains as much as outdoor damage.
-Carpets, rugs, and hardwood floors can trap urine deep in the fibers or flooring, causing lingering smells and repeat accidents.
+Carpets, rugs, and hardwood floors can trap urine deep in the fibers or flooring, causing lingering smells and repeated accidents.

 Here’s a quick breakdown of what works: